boningdong/Smart-Lamp/README.md

 This project is a Wireless Charging Smart Lamp.

 ## Purpose
-This lamp is actually a gift I built for my friends and teachers before I left China.
+This lamp is actually a gift I built for my friends and teachers before I came to US in 2016.
 I was in charge of the hardware, embedded software and industrial design respectively.
 So this is also a good practice project for me to design a product totally by myself from hardware layer to software layer.

 ## Features